sinak/sinak.github.com/_posts/2016-02-01-bing-ads-optimization-program.md

 I'm all for special optimization.
 Sounds great, right?

-Turns out, not so much. **In reality, Bing Ads is hijacking its customer's accounts and maxing out their daily budgets.**
+Turns out, not so much.
+Here's what's really happening: **Bing Ads is hijacking its customer's accounts and maxing out their daily budgets.**

-Here's what the program actually involves:
+From their email:

 > During the program, our search experts will optimize your keywords, bids and ads using Bing Ads data and insights to help you reach more customers.